dvdvgt/se-tutorial-7/slides/tutorial1.md

 # Basic terminal usage

+## Poll

 1. Who of you has previous experience working with the command line?
 2. Who is regularly using the command line during their normal workflow?

+## For advanced users

+1. Create a function `mkcd` that is accessible from the terminal.
+    - `mkcd [FOLDER]` : creates a new folder and navigates to it using `cd`
+2. Make sense of the following command and decide what the output might be:
+    - `cat file.txt | sort  | uniq > out.txt`

 # Basic terminal usage: useful commands